-Seasonal deep mixing in the North Atlantic is a key process in the Atlantic Meridional Overturning Circulation as surface waters are mixed into the deep ocean carrying with them heat, nutrients, dissolved gases, and organic matter.
+Seasonal deep mixing in the North Atlantic is a key process in the Atlantic Meridional Overturning Circulation (AMOC), as surface waters are mixed into the deep ocean carrying with them heat, nutrients, dissolved gases, and organic matter.
 This circulation is a key component of the earth’s climate system and the global carbon cycle.
-This data nugget highlights the seasonal mixing cycle of water around the OOI Global Irminger Sea Array, a location of deep water formation, as exhibited through its temperature and salinity at three depths within the water column (surface, mid, and deep waters).
+These data highlight the seasonal mixing cycle around the OOI Global Irminger Sea Array, a location of deep water formation, as exhibited through its temperature and salinity at three depths within the water column (surface, mid, and deep waters).

-During the winter months, heat radiates from the warm southern water that flows into the Irminger Sea into the atmosphere.
-Additionally, strong winds and storms mix the water column, as evidenced in these data by similar the temperature and salinity observed throughout the water column in winter months.
-Then, during the summer months, the winds calm and the water column stratifies.
-Stratification is caused by two processes, first, the surface layers are warmed by the sun leading to temperatures close to 10oC while bottom layers remain cold; second, surface salinity decrease as winter ice melts.
+During the winter months, surface waters cool as heat radiates from the warm southern waters that flow into the Irminger Sea into the atmosphere.
+Additionally, strong winds and storms mix the water column leading to be similar temperature and salinity throughout the water column in winter months.
+During the summer months, the winds calm and the water column stratifies.
+This stratification is caused by two processes, first, the surface layers are warmed by the sun leading to temperatures close to 10oC while bottom layers remain cold; second, surface salinity decrease as winter ice melts.

 By capturing these annual cycles across decades, scientists can observe variation between years, discover drivers of that variation, and distill long term trends in annual mixing patterns.

 Seawater temperature and salinity data from three CTDs (30, 180, and 1500m depths) on the Global Irminger Flanking Mooring B from Sept 2014 – Aug 2017 (Deployments 1-3).

 Disclaimer: data used in this example and provided in the .csv file were downloaded from the OOI on Oct 18, 2019.
 The file format and/or contents could have changed if downloaded directly from OOI Net after this date.